CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

          - Select "NVME" drive for installing software.
          - Note the name you are giving the Jetson Orin developer kit - I used "orin"
          - Note the user and password you are using.
        - When the flashing actually starts, wait a few seconds to check that all is progressing OK.
 If it is, remove the dupont lead from pins 9 and 10 because it is now no longer needed.
-If this dupont lead was left connected, it will cause a re-boot problem later on because the Jetson Orin developer kit will always boot in recovery mode.
-Later on in this process, we no longer want the Jetson Orin developer kit to do that, so remove the dupont lead now!
+If this dupont lead was left connected, it would cause a re-boot problem later on because the Jetson Orin developer kit would always boot in recovery mode instead of booting to a normal logon screen.
+Later on in this process, we really want the Jetson Orin developer kit to boot to a logon screen, so remove the dupont lead now!
        - When the first part of initial flashing has completed, another window is displayed - before continuing, do a few things on the Jetson Orin developer kit as below - To find out the IP address
      - Jetson Orin Developer kit
        - Remove the USB "C" cable